 Those who attempt to cheat on a drug test won’t be fooling the MROs (Medical Review Officers).
 There are various products marketed to cleanse or detox the body of any drugs in your system if used before taking a drug test.
 These products are fooling the consumer into believing that they will flush out or completely remove the drug from their system.

-In reality, our strategic and certified lab partners screen for specific gravity, ph, and creatinine levels to identify adulteration attempts.
-There is no way to remove a drug from your body once you have taken it, other than letting it fade out over time.
-Once it is in your system it is stored in fat cells where it will stay there for an extended period of time, depending on the drug taken.
+In reality, our strategic and certified lab partners screen for specific gravity, pH, and creatinine levels to identify adulteration attempts.
+Once you have taken a drug, there is no way to remove it from your body other than letting it fade out over time.
+Once it is in your system, it is stored in fat cells, where it will stay for an extended period of time, depending on the drug.

 Legal Drugs While Traveling Are Excused on Drug Tests